alikins/ansible/docs/docsite/rst/modules_support.rst

 Core
 ````

-:doc:`Core modules are maintained by the Ansible Engineering Team<core_maintained>`.
+:doc:`Core modules are maintained by the Ansible Engineering Team<modules_core_maintained>`.
 These modules are integral to the basic foundations of the Ansible distribution.

 Network
 ```````

-:doc:`Network modules are maintained by the Ansible Network Team<network_maintained>`.
+:doc:`Network modules are maintained by the Ansible Network Team<modules_network_maintained>`.
 Please note there are :doc:`additional networking modules<list_of_network_modules>` that are categorized as Certified or Community not maintained by Ansible.

 Certified